rsj150878/webenprj-backend/README.md

 # 🎓 Motivise – Study Micro-Blogging Platform (Backend)

 Motivise is a small social platform where students can share short learning updates, daily progress, motivation, and study tips.
-It’s like a learning diary that helps students stay motivated and connect with others who are also studying.
+It's like a learning diary that helps students stay motivated and connect with others who are also studying.

 ---

 ## 🌟 Main Idea
-Students can post short “micro-blog” updates about what they studied today.
+Students can post short "micro-blog" updates about what they studied today.
 Each post can include:
 - text about what they did
 - images of notes or whiteboards